Vern-Technologies/CGF-Docs/docs/tracker-web/containers.md

   - **Past Due:** Is the containers that are currently at a customer's location past their designated pickup date.
   - **Due in:** Is the containers that are currently at a customer's location within their designated pickup date.
-  - **Not Working:** Is the containers that aren't currently at a customer's location and aren't in service.
+  - **Not Working:** Is the containers that are not currently at a customer's location and are not in service.

 <img src={require('@site/static/img/tracker-web/containers.png').default} alt="Containers Page" width="100%"/>